 Source: Ministère du Commerce, de l’Inudstrie, Exposition Universelle Internationale de 1900 Paris, Groupe XV.
 Industries diverses

-This company was founded in 1824 by Mr. Chevalier, whose successors and pupils are Messrs Thévenon.
+This company has been in existence since 1824 by Mr. Chevalier, whose successors and disciples are the Thévenon brothers.

-Its main activity is the working of metals for engraving, stamping and punching.
+Its main activity is the processing of metals for engraving, stamping and punching.

 In order to perfect the operation of such a wide range of articles, the Thévenon brothers had to create a range of tools of all kinds to make it possible to mechanically produce and sell at a low price articles of daily use that had previously been too expensive to produce by hand.

-The company also produced a range of letters for various purposes, as well as a complete range of label holders for shop displays.
-Due to the constantly growing production, the company had to move parts of its workshops to Vincennes, where they are operated by motor power.
+The company also produced a range of letters for various purposes, as well as a complete range of label holders for in-store displays.
+As production increased, the company had to move some of its workshops to Vincennes.
+These workshops were powered by motors.

 The current turnover is over 325,000 francs.
-The company employs about 65 workers and processes over 25,000 kilograms of various metals into items of mostly light weight.
+The company employs approximately 65 people and processes over 25,000 kilograms of various metals into mostly lightweight products.

-As well as the bold Didot stencil designs that defined the style, stencils similar to the German DIN type were also produced, albeit much later.
+In addition to the bold Didot stencil designs that defined the style, stencils similar to the German DIN type were also produced, although much later.

-For a historically accurate application, you can use the Didot stencils (serif design) for French props from around 1840 to the present day.
+For a historically accurate application, you can use the Didot stencils (serif design) for French props from about 1840 to the present.
 These stencils are used for all types of markings.
-From litter bins, information signs, technical markings to advertising and art posters.
+From trash cans, signage, technical markings to advertising and art.

-They were even used on Second World War US Army vehicles that landed in France and later had to rebadge their vehicles.
+They were even used on US Army World War II vehicles (e.g. Jeeps) that landed in France and later had to rebadge their vehicles.